eternauta1337/ethernaut-cli/README.md

 ### ethernaut-interact-ui

-Ui expensions for the ethernaut-interact package
+Ui extensions for the ethernaut-interact package

 ### ethernaut-network